Electron-molecule scattering via R-matrix variational algorithms on a quantum computer: Method

 A central element of our quantum circuits is the one-parameter two-qubit rotation operation which mixes the $\ket{01}$ and the $\ket{10}$ states, implemented through a sequence of controlled-NOT (CNOT) gates interleaved with single-qubit rotations.
 Its matrix form is given by

 and it serves as the basic building block for establishing couplings in the circuit \cite{Kassal2011, Berry2018}.

+In practical R-matrix calculations one enlarges the trial space by increasing the number of target states, continuum spin-orbitals, and $L^2$ configurations included in the truncation of Eq.~(\ref{eq:psi_expansion}).
+Convergence is reached by enlarging this space until the inner-region eigenvalues and boundary amplitudes entering the R-matrix sum are stable over the energy window of interest.

-For the minimal $H_2$ demonstration (two target spin-orbitals, two continuum spin-orbitals and three target-eigenstate qubits), the unoptimised CNOT count is $217$ and the circuit depth is $314$.
+For the minimal H$_2$ demonstration (two target spin-orbitals, two continuum spin-orbitals and three selector qubits), the unoptimised CNOT count is $217$ and the circuit depth is $314$.
 In total, $7$ qubits are used, with $10$ variational parameters in the $SO(5)$ block, and $92$ Pauli terms are measured under the subspace protocol (see Table \ref{tab:resources_h2}).

-These Givens rotations are incorporated to construct the parameterized $SO(N)$ operator $U(\boldsymbol{\theta})$ that mixes the $k$ states.
-An example of this structure is illustrated in Figure~\ref{fig:so5_decomposition}.